 Wow, I googled ‘best BJJ submissions’ and the advice out there is ridiculous.
 I literally see people writing that the Gogoplata is the best jiu jitsu submission, while it should clearly in the bottom tier.
-I feel it’s my duty to give a realistic list of the best BJJ submissions, which is what I’ll try to do in this article.
-So my submission ranking here is well founded in first principles and it’s evidence based – you’ll see what I mean.
+Here I’ll give a much better BJJ submission ranking and I’ll show you how to rank submissions for yourself.

 How do we choose ‘the best submission in BJJ’?